Richard-NTUST/Researching-Material/Literature/MyMurmur.md

    For SDAP, it is not necessary to introduce any modification.

-   For PDCP and RLC, it need to plus status reporting and sequence numbers.
+   For PDCP and RLC, it need to enhance status feedback and sequence numbers.

    For MAC, HARQ and DRX should have a great change for they works relying on timer.